mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Interfaces and Intellects
 Choosing the right program to use your computer is important, and depends on what you are doing with the computer.

-If you’re just using the computer, then all you need is a basic Interface/0.
+If you're just using the computer, then all you need is a basic Interface/0.
-If you’re using the computer to access an Expert program, then you need Intelligent Interface to get the benefi t.
+If you're using the computer to access an Expert program, then you need Intelligent Interface to get the benefi t.
 If you want the computer to do the work for you, then you need to run an Agent program.
 If you want the computer to do the work for you with a human-like level of intelligence and adaptability, you want an Intellect program.